 No organized closet full of little onesies with tags on.

-No baby animal art hung or carefully arranged shelves.
+No baby animal art hung or carefully arranged shelves full of colorful board books.

 And as I thought back on all this, I realized…